angelofsd/workout-app/README.md

 - Warm-up set insertion uses an internal offset to keep completed results aligned.
 - State is intentionally colocated in `page.tsx` to keep complexity low—can be refactored into slices/hooks if app expands.
 - No server components are used; everything is client-side for simplicity.
+ - Rest countdown is started after each submission using the next exercise's `restSeconds` override if provided, otherwise the global default.
+We no longer auto-reset the timer when the default changes mid-session.
+ - Buttons: “Submit Set” and “New Workout” share the same theme-aware styling for visual consistency.

 ## 🔐 Privacy
 All data is local to the user’s browser.
 No tracking or external storage.